“Who am I?”

 How can you separate your true identity from the one given to you by your family and what was shaped by society?

-Here are 5 things that may help you answer the question, ‘who am I?’ according to experts.
+Here are 5 ways to help answer the question, “who am I?”

 Ask yourself, who are you right now?
 What are your strengths?
 Your flaws?